 "And yet I don't feel still that there's the environment where you're able to openly challenge that," Ardern stated.
 "Lest you be seen to be, in any way, claiming that the criticism isn't justified or that you show any weakness.
 We should be open to criticism, we should be open to be challenged in the same way all our counterparts are and I accept it and I encourage it.
 It means we have a robust democracy.
 But it becomes tricky if you try and partition off what might be seen as sexist criticism and so to be honest I just don't engage.
 The best way I can rebel against those notions is just by being a competent leader and good at my job."

-Ardern, who's aim is to lead a government that is "both strong and compassionate", went on to say that she still felt New Zealand was "incredibly progressive".
+Ardern, whose aim is to lead a government that is "both strong and compassionate", went on to say that she still felt New Zealand was "incredibly progressive".

 "I am the third female Prime Minister.
 I never ever grew up as a young woman believing that my gender would stand in the way of me being able to do anything that I wanted and I credit New Zealand for that.
 I credit... those women that went before me."